ketumproject/thunderstruck/README.md

 # thunderstruck
-Password manager for citizens of a torturer state.
+Password manager for the citizens of a torturer state.